 A balloon containing many small electrodes is passed into an area of Barrett’s esophagus through an endoscope.
 The balloon is then inflated so that the electrodes are in contact with the inner lining of the esophagus.
 Then an electrical current is passed through it, which kills the cells in the lining by heating them.

 Over time, normal cells will grow in to replace the Barrett’s cells.
-The patient needs to stay on drugs to block stomach acid production after the procedure.
-Endoscopy (with biopsies) then is done periodically to watch for any further changes in the lining of the esophagus.
+People getting this treatment need to stay on drugs to block stomach acid production after the procedure.
+Endoscopy (with biopsies) is then done regularly to watch for any further changes in the lining of the esophagus.
 Rarely, RFA can cause strictures (narrowing) or bleeding in the esophagus.

-This technique can be used to help open up the esophagus when it is blocked by an advanced cancer.
-This can help improve problems swallowing.
+This technique can be used to help open the esophagus when it is blocked by an advanced cancer.
+This can help people with problems swallowing.

-A laser beam is aimed at the cancer through the tip of an endoscope to destroy the cancerous tissue.
+A laser beam is aimed at the cancer through the tip of an endoscope to destroy the cancer.
 The laser is called a neodymium: yttrium-aluminum-garnet (Nd:YAG) laser.
-Laser endoscopy can be helpful, but the cancer often grows back, so the procedure may need to be repeated every month or two.
+Laser endoscopy can be helpful, but the cancer often grows back, so the procedure may need to be repeated.

-This technique is similar to laser ablation, but it uses argon gas and a high-voltage spark delivered through the tip of an endoscope.
+This technique is like laser ablation, but it uses argon gas and a high-voltage spark delivered through the tip of an endoscope.
 The spark causes the gas to reach very high temperatures, which can then be aimed at the tumor.
-This approach is used to help unblock the esophagus when the patient has trouble swallowing.
+This approach is used to help unblock the esophagus for people who have trouble swallowing.

 For this treatment, a probe is passed down into the esophagus through an endoscope to burn the tumor off with electric current.
 In some cases, this treatment can help relieve esophageal blockage.

-A stent is a device that, once in place, self-expands (opens up) to become a tube that helps hold the esophagus open.
+A stent is a device that, once in place, expands (opens up) to become a tube that helps hold the esophagus open.
 Stents are made of mesh material.
-Most often stents are made out of metal, but they can also be made out of plastic.
+Most often stents are made of metal, but they can also be made of plastic.
 Using endoscopy, a stent can be placed into the esophagus across the length of the tumor.

-The success of the stent depends on the type of stent that is used and where it is placed.
-Stents will relieve trouble swallowing in most patients.
+How well the stent works depends on the type that is used and where it is placed.
+Stents will relieve trouble swallowing for most people.
 They are often used after other endoscopic treatments to help keep the esophagus open.